mattdesl/module-best-practices/README.md

 A "module" is just a reusable chunk of code, abstracted into a more user-friendly API.

 Modules should have a *very specific* purpose.
-Don't aim to build a *framework*, instead; imagine you're building its underlying parts as separate pieces (which could, if desired, be composed together to mimic the scope of a framework).
+Don't aim to build a large *framework*, instead; imagine you're building its underlying parts as separate pieces (which could, if desired, be composed together to mimic the scope of a framework).

 This is the core of the Unix Philosophy: building small programs that do one thing, do it well, and compose easily with other programs.